 When I originally learned to make this dish, I was taught to serve it with a whole cup of melted butter!
 You mounded the Colcannon in your serving bowl, then made a little well on top that you filled with the melted butter just before serving.
 It looked like a little volcano.
 I’ve since altered the recipe by cutting the butter down to 4 tablespoons which I just stir into the whole pot.
 You’re already using the bacon grease so I don’t think the large amount of additional butter is necessary, but you’re welcome to try it the original way if you feel adventurous.
 Either way, it’s delicious!

-12-14 medium yellow or red potatoes, peeled and cut in chunks (you could leave the potatoes unpeeled, if desired)
+6 medium russet potatoes, peeled and cut in chunks

 1 small or 1/2 medium head of green cabbage, cored and sliced thin